WordPress/openverse/README.md

 This repository is the frontend UI for accessing and exploring the openly-licensed content provided by the [Openverse API](https://github.com/wordpress/openverse-api).

-The application is live at it's previous home: [search.creativecommons.org](https://search.creativecommons.org/).
+The application is live at its previous home: [search.creativecommons.org](https://search.creativecommons.org/).

 ## Technology